T–V distinction: Early history: the power semantic

-Modification
+Modification: the solidarity semantic

 Speakers developed greater flexibility of pronoun use by redefining relationships between individuals.
 Instead of defining the father–son relationship as one of power, it could be seen as a shared family relationship.
 Brown and Gilman term this the semantics of solidarity.
 Thus a speaker might have a choice of pronoun, depending on how they perceived the relationship with the person addressed.
 Thus a speaker with superior power might choose V to express fellow feeling with a subordinate.
 For example, a restaurant customer might use V to their favourite waiter.
 Similarly, a subordinate with a friendly relationship of long standing might use T. For example, a child might use T to express affection for their parent.